Historic Charleston SCE&G building next to Gibbes Museum targeted for condos

-The historic SCE&G building next to the Gibbes Museum of Art on Meeting Street could be converted into condominiums, according to a potential developer.
+The historic South Carolina Electric & Gas building next to the Gibbes Museum of Art on Meeting Street could be converted into condominiums, according to a potential developer.

-The commissioners are also being asked to include the parcel in the city's accommodation overlay, which would allow a 50-room hotel or timeshare.
-Justin Ferira, CEO of the Seine Group, said he wants to keep the option open but a hotel is not part of the plan.
+The planning commission is also being asked to include the parcel in the city's accommodation overlay, which would allow a 50-room hotel or timeshare development.
+Justin Ferira, CEO of the Seine Group, said he wants to keep the option open, but a hotel is not part of the plan.

 "Plan is residential condos, commercial (office), and retail," he said in an email.
 "Not hotel/accommodations."

-The Seine Group developed the 10-story SkyGarden luxury student apartments that recently opened on Woolfe Street.
-They are also planning apartments and shops on a 2.7-acre site at 44 Line St. that includes the historic building and antebellum smokestack where AAA Downtown Storage sits.
+The Seine Group developed the 10-story SkyGarden student apartments that recently opened on Woolfe Street.
+It is also planning apartments and shops on a 2.7-acre site at 44 Line St. that includes the historic building and antebellum smokestack where AAA Downtown Storage sits.

 "The city has performed extensive studies on hotels downtown, and we don't think we need any more," he said.